phoenixframework/phoenix_live_view/guides/server/security-model.md

 Declaring the `on_mount` on `live_session` is exactly the same as declaring it in each LiveView inside the `live_session`.
 It will be executed every time a LiveView is mounted, even after `live_redirect`s.
-The important to keep in mind is:
+The important concepts to keep in mind are:

   * If you have both LiveViews and regular web requests, then you must always authorize and authenticate your LiveViews (using